sl-sh-dev/sl-sh/doc/containers.md

 This is a traditional Lisp conscell data type, pair of values (car, cdr).
 It can be used to create a linked list of values.

-Note: an empty list is not nil and nil is not an empty list.

 Other Pair function:
 - car
 - cdr